AngeloLasala/Echocardiography/README.md

 Analysis of PLAX echocardiography is conducted on the available dataset [Echonet-LVH](https://echonet.github.io/lvh/).
 The repository contains two modules: regression and diffusion.
 The regression module is designed for keypoints regression in the left ventricle, while the diffusion module is intended for unconditional/conditional generation using the Latent Diffusion Model.

 The generation of a new PLAX view can be achieved by anatomically conditioning:
-- Chamber dimensions: dimensions of IVS, LVID, and LVPW
+- Chamber dimensions: dimensions of LVPW, LVID, and IVS (**!! important !!**: this is the order of the keyponts)
 - Classification of hypertrophy:
     - Concentric hypertrophy: [1,0,0,0]- (rwt>0.42  lvm<200 : color red)
     - Concentric remodeling:  [0,1,0,0]- (rwt>0.42  lvm<200 : color orange)